Spin-orbit torque switching of N\'eel order in band-inverted antiferromagnetic bilayer MnBi$_2$Te$_4$: Abstract

 \section{Abstract}

 Magnetic topological insulators host exotic phenomena such as the quantum anomalous Hall effect and quantized magnetoelectric responses, but dynamic electrical control of their topological phases remains elusive.
-Here we demonstrate from first-principles that spin–orbit torque enables direct switching of the topological state in intrinsic antiferromagnetic bilayer \ch{MnBi2Te4}.
-A symmetry-enforced interband (time-reversal even) torque persists inside the bulk gap, and deterministically reverses the Néel order and layer-resolved Chern number without free carriers.
+Here we demonstrate from first principles that spin–orbit torque enables direct electrical switching of the Néel configuration in intrinsic antiferromagnetic bilayer \ch{MnBi2Te4}, thereby reconfiguring its boundary spectrum.
+A symmetry-allowed interband (time-reversal even) torque persists inside the bulk gap, and deterministically reverses the Néel order and layer-resolved Chern marker without free carriers.
 Upon doping, both interband and intraband torques are amplified, lowering the critical electric field for switching by two orders of magnitude.
-Together these results establish two complementary regimes of control—dissipationless in-gap torques without Joule heating and enhanced current-induced torques—providing a robust route to manipulate local Chern numbers, quasi-helical edge states, and topological responses in antiferromagnetic topological insulators.
+Together, these results establish two complementary regimes of control: dissipationless in-gap torques without Joule heating and enhanced current-induced torques, providing a robust route to manipulate layer-resolved Chern marker and helical-like gapped edge modes in antiferromagnetic \ch{MnBi2Te4}.